psarkerbd/psarkerbd.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Lecturer, Dept. of CSE, North East University Bangladesh, Sylhet, Bangladesh.
+subtitle: Lecturer in Computer Science and Engineering, North East University Bangladesh | Prospective HDR/MRes Candidate in IT/Computer Science | Blockchain-Based Trust Management for E-Commerce Reputation Systems

 profile:
   align: right